ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 #### **Very high-order accuracy in space and time**

 The discretisation methods implemented in the FVLib code are highly accurate in space and time, effectively achieving up to the eighth-order of convergence.
 Comprehensive benchmarking proves that high-order accurate schemes benefit from a better trade-off between accuracy and efficiency than the counterpart lower-order accurate ones.
-Hence, this property can be exploited in two different ways:
+Hence, this property can be exploited in different ways:

-- **Improving accuracy**: for the same discrete geometrical representation level (number of degrees of freedom), high-order accurate schemes provide <span style="color:blue">_significantly more accurate solutions_</span> than those obtained with the traditional first- and second-order accurate schemes.
+- **Improved accuracy**: for the same discrete geometrical representation level (number of degrees of freedom), high-order accurate schemes provide <span style="color:blue">_significantly more accurate solutions_</span> than those obtained with the traditional first- and second-order accurate schemes.

-- **Enhancing efficiency**: for the same approximate solution accuracy level, high-order accurate schemes provide <span style="color:blue">_significantly more efficient computations_</span> (execution time) than those of the traditional first- and second-order accurate schemes.
+- **Enhanced performance**: for the same approximate solution accuracy level, high-order accurate schemes provide <span style="color:blue">_significantly more efficient computations_</span> (execution time) than those of the traditional first- and second-order accurate schemes.

+- **Resource-use efficiency**: for the same approximate solution accuracy level, high-order accurate schemes consume <span style="color:blue">_significantly less resources_</span> (power and memory) than those of the traditional first- and second-order accurate schemes.

 <p style="margin-bottom: 1cm;"></p>